Chevrolet Cavalier: Fourth generation (2016)

-The Mexico-spec Cavalier was updated for 2020, with three new paint colors, new wheel design, four airbags, ABS brakes, 3-point seatbelts and stability control, as well as minor changes to the interior for the LT trim line.
-These included a 7" screen with Chevrolet myLink and smartphone integration for Apple CarPlay.
-The 2020 Cavalier went on sale on 23 September 2019.
+The Mexico-spec Cavalier was updated for 2020, with three new paint colors, a new wheel design, four airbags, ABS brakes, 3-point seatbelts and stability control, as well as minor changes to the interior for the LT trim line.
+These included a seven-inch screen with MyLink and smartphone integration for Apple CarPlay.
+The 2020 Cavalier went on sale on September 23, 2019.
 In 2019, the car was discontinued in the Chinese domestic market after being replaced by the Chevrolet Monza (科鲁泽), although it continued to be built for export.
-The 科沃兹 (Kewozi) name is now used on the Onix, positioned below the Monza.
+The 科沃兹 (Kewozi) name is now used on the Chevrolet Onix, positioned below the Monza.